vinstah/neoscript/README.md

 Rebornweb.co.nz "Swiftly Building Websites"

-This Repo Offers Free Code For the World to Enjoy There is a Stop Watch and Metronome working for the world to tinker with.
+This Repo Offers Free SilverStripe Themes/Mysite Code For the World to Enjoy There is a Stop Watch and Metronome working for the world to tinker with.